aniketmondal1210/LeetCode-Odyssey/1748. Sum of Unique Elements/README.md

-# Sum of Unique Elements
+# Problem: Sum of Unique Elements

 ## Problem Description
 You are given an integer array `nums`.
 The **unique elements** of the array are those that appear **exactly once**.